offensive-vk/reactjs-quiz-app/README.md

 ## 🧑‍💻 Authors

-This project was developed by **Mahak & Vedansh** as part of their BCA-V Semester (Full Stack) *major project* for Software Project Management. 🌟
+This project was developed by **Mahak & Vedansh** as part of our BCA-VI Semester (Full Stack) *major project* for Software Project Management. 🌟

 ## 🪪 License